 Other articles you may find useful:

-- Front bike seats for kids – makes and models
+- Best front bike seats for babies and toddlers

 - Choosing the best balance bike for your child